suyashpandit/Covid-19-Global-Trends/README.md

 WHO COVID-19 Global Data

-Used for: New and cumulative COVID-19 deaths and cases
+Used for: Cumulative COVID-19 deaths and cases

 🔵 Our World in Data (OWID)